-The use of Geomagic Wrap 3D reverse engineering software at leading automotive design, development and certification organisation, MIRA, enables the rapid creation of 3D digital models for use in downstream vehicle design and engineering tasks.
+The use of Geomagic Wrap 3D reverse engineering software at leading automotive design, development and certification organization, MIRA, enables the rapid creation of 3D digital models for use in downstream vehicle design and engineering tasks.

 When your client wants you to develop a special-purpose vehicle based on a standard production vehicle, chances are that you won’t have access to any of the original design information relating to that vehicle.
 In particular, the original CAD data will not be available.
 So you either have to generate the data yourself or revert to using traditional manual design methods.